dominiktilp/js-data-flow-test/README.md

-#ng-flux-reactive-test
-Angular app for testing redux, rx.js and other modern methods.
-Write is ES6 and build with webpack.
+#js-data-flow-test
+In this project we will test modern frontend framework angular, angular2 and react with emphasis on data flow and storing application state.
+We will try a modern libraries and practices as a flux, rxjs, baobab, cerebral, ...
+As a side purpose it will serve to compare the various frameworks and also to teach ES6.
+All project was build with npm and webpack.

-## How to build and run
+## How to install dependecies and start a backend server
 1. `npm install`
-2. `npm run start-client`
+2. `npm run backend`

-   start a webpack-dev-server with watch a hot module replacement
+   start a nodejs server with simple rest api

-3. open http://localhost:4000 in your favorite browser
+3. open http://localhost:8888/api/test in your favorite browser, you should see "Its work!"

+## Start angular client
-* `npm run build-client`
+* `npm run angular`

-   build a client app to build dir, doesn't start server
+   start a webpack-dev-server with angular client
+* open http://localhost:8881 in your favorite browser